NymphCore/sc-extract/README.md

 This tool is simply intended to get high quality graphics and data from the files.
 It is in no way an attempt to:

 - modify the game in any way
-- create a clone or any other game based on Supercell game
+- create a clone or any other game based on Supercell games
 - make profit

 ## About The Tool